 Managing Partner, Pabrai Investment Funds

-Mohnish Pabrai is the Managing Partner of the Pabrai Investment Funds and CEO of Dhandho Holdings Corporation.
-Since inception in 1999 with $1 million in assets under management, Pabrai Investment Funds has grown to over $460 million in assets under management in 2016.
+Mr. Pabrai is the Managing Partner of the Pabrai Investment Funds.
+Since inception in 1999 with $1 million in assets under management, Pabrai Investment Funds has grown to over $549 million in assets under management in 2019.
+The funds invest in public equities utilizing the Munger/Buffett Focused Value investing approach.
 Since inception, the funds have widely outperformed market indices and most investment managers.
-As of September 30, 2016 Pabrai funds has impressively realized an annualized gain of 13.1%.
-Pabrai was the Founder/CEO of TransTech, Inc. - an IT consulting and systems integration company.
+A $100,000 investment in Pabrai Funds at inception in 1999 would have been worth almost $1.3 million as of December 31, 2019 – an annualized gain of 13.2%.
+Pabrai was the Founder/CEO of TransTech, Inc. - an IT Consulting and Systems Integration company.
 Founded in his home in 1990, Pabrai bootstrapped the company to over $20 million in revenue when it was sold in 2000.
 TransTech was recognized as an Inc. 500 company in 1996.
+Pabrai has been profiled by Forbes and Barron’s and appeared frequently on CNN, PBS, CNBC, Bloomberg TV and Bloomberg Radio.
+He has been quoted by various leading newspapers including USA Today, The Wall Street Journal, The Financial Times, The Economic Times and The Times of India.
 He is the author of two books on value investing, The Dhandho Investor and Mosaic: Perspectives on Investing.
-He is the Founder and Chairman of the Dakshana Foundation, a project that is focused on providing world-class educational opportunities to economically and socially disadvantaged gifted children worldwide.
+The Dhandho Investor has been translated into German, Mandarin, Japanese, Thai, Korean, Vietnamese, and Spanish.
+Pabrai is the winner of the 1999 KPMG Illinois High Tech Entrepreneur award given by KPMG, The State of Illinois, and The City of Chicago.
+He is a member of the Young President's Organization.
+He is the Founder and Chairman of the Dakshana Foundation.
+Dakshana Foundation is focused on providing world-class educational opportunities to economically and socially disadvantaged gifted children worldwide.

 President, Burgundy Asset Management Ltd.